New Chip Technology for payment processing is here.

 When is the EMV Shift Going to Happen?

-That doesn’t mean that EVERYONE is going to be transitioned by then, but what it does mean is that the fraud burden shifts on that date.
-Any parties not EMV-ready by October 2015 may face much higher costs in the event of a large data breach.
+That doesn’t mean that EVERYONE has transitioned since then, but what it does mean is that the fraud burden shifted on that date.
+Any parties not EMV-ready since October 2015 have faced much higher costs in the event of a large data breach.
 Basically the liability will shift to whoever is the least EMV-compliant party in a fraudulent transaction.